tom-johnsen/metalfpga/README.md

 A Verilog-to-Metal (MSL) compiler for GPU-based hardware simulation.
 Compiles a subset of Verilog HDL into Metal Shading Language compute kernels, enabling fast hardware prototyping and validation on Apple GPUs.

-**Current Status**: v0.3 - Full generate/loop coverage, signed arithmetic, and 4-state logic support.
-114 passing test cases in `verilog/pass/`.
+**Current Status**: v0.4 (in development) - Event scheduling system in progress.
+Full generate/loop coverage, signed arithmetic, and 4-state logic support.
+174 passing test cases in `verilog/pass/`.

 ## What is this?